yulesa/tiders-x402-server/README.md

 ## Features

 - **Pay-per-query data access** — monetize your datasets with cryptocurrency micropayments
-- **Tiered pricing** — per-row pricing with volume tiers, or fixed pricing per query
+- **Tiered pricing** — per-row pricing with volume tiers, fixed pricing per query, or metadata access fees
 - **Multiple databases** — DuckDB, PostgreSQL, and ClickHouse backends
+- **CLI and SDK** — run from a YAML config file (no code) or embed as a Rust/Python library
 - **Apache Arrow responses** — efficient binary columnar format, significantly faster than JSON
 - **Familiar simplified SQL** — parser prevents JOINs, GROUP BY, subqueries, and other expensive operations
-- **Multi-language** — Rust server for efficience, Python bindings (PyO3) for convenience
+- **Multi-language** — Rust server for efficiency, Python bindings (PyO3) for convenience
 - **Observability** — built-in OpenTelemetry tracing support

 ## Documentation